-The much anticipated Toyota Yaris is here, and will take on the incumbents in the C-segments like the Honda City, Maruti Suzuki Ciaz, Hyundai Verna and the Czech-German duo of the Skoda Rapid and VW Vento.
+The much anticipated Toyota Yaris is here and will take on the incumbents in the C-segments like the Honda City, Maruti Suzuki Ciaz, Hyundai Verna and the Czech-German duo of the Skoda Rapid and VW Vento.
 Toyota has loaded the Yaris with segment first features and its build quality and finish is something that we haven’t seen in Toyota cars in the sub-10 lakh rupee segment till date.
-It’s got a super insulated cabin, rich interior, a fabulous ride quality and dependable handling.
+It’s got a super insulated cabin, rich interior, fabulous ride quality and dependable handling.
 Sure, it has its own downsides too, and we’re going to discuss all the pros and cons in this detailed review

 Toyota Yaris India Video Review